grandyang/links-extractor/README.md

-# Links Extractor - Google Sheets Add-ons
+# Links Extractor - Google Sheets Add-ons (Still in the publishing process under the reivew of Google)

 ![Cover](cover.png)